 Commerce Content is independent of Editorial and Advertising, and if you buy something through our posts, we may get a small share of the sale.
 Oh, and FYI — prices are accurate and items in stock as of time of publication.

 There’s nothing worse than buying a bike only for someone to steal it.
 Just imagine seeing your $150+ investment vanish.
 It’s frustrating, honestly.
 I’ve been victim myself.

 Ever since a rogue made away with my first hybrid-bike from outside my favorite coffee joint five miles from my house, I learned to take bike security earnestly.

-You must never leave your bike unlocked in the open, even if you’re stopping for a short while.
+Seriously speaking, you must never leave your bike unlocked, even if you’re stopping just for a short while.
+There are damn good bike thieves out there, everywhere.

-There are bike crook everywhere.
-And if we’re being honest, the last thing you want to witness is your expensive bike vanishing with someone you’ve never seen before.
+And if I’m being honest, the last thing you want to witness is your expensive bike vanishing with someone you’ve never laid your eyes on.

 - 1 Top Rated Bike Locks Comparison & Rating Chart

 - 2 Best Bicycle Locks Reviews - We Picked Best for the Money